ConfederacyOfGaia/Gaia/mage.md

 Because of their dedication to their craft, few mages can be found engaged in a livelihood that does not involve their powers.
 Mages who run shops sell enchanted items and potions, or simply offer their spellcasting services for a fee.
 Before the Great Devastation, mages could be found lecturing at academies or advising wealthy nobles on matters of the arcane, but those days passed with the flames that consumed the arcane institutions.
 Due to the broad applications of magic and the extended lifespan of a mage, many are also experts in various fields such as natural science and statecraft, making them wellsprings of knowledge to anyone with the coin to secure their services.

-### Creating a mage

-When creating a mage, think about how you came into your power.
-Were your parents or grandparents mages, and there was little surprise that the gift passed to you?
-Or were you already apprenticed to a local tradesman when the awakening of your powers changed the trajectory of your life forever?
-Do you have an uncommonly strong gift, or are you sufficiently talented as to keep up with your peers through superior technique?

-How do you feel about your gift?
-Do you revel in the power, or do you fear that it is actually a curse?
-Do you believe it was granted to you for a reason, or is it merely a result of the vagaries of fate?

-What drew you from the safety and comfort of your library or laboratory?
-Are you seeking mysteries gleaned from your research?
-Are you trying to complete the work of your late mentor?

 <div style='margin-top:35px'></div>